ryanstaudhammer/Stock_Analysis/README.md

 In 2017, DQ was up an astonishing 199.4%.
 Though after I analyzed 2018, the upward trend in 2017 had come to a halt and all but two of the original 12 stocks had losses.

 ![](https://github.com/ryanstaudhammer/Stock_Analysis/blob/main/Resources/VBA_Challenge_2018.png)

+## Summary
+In order to make my code work I had to refactor the code.
+After several attempts and help from the Ask BCS Learning Assistant I was able to get the code to work.
+Unfortunately I don't have times for the original code, since it never worked, but gosh darn, look at the times of that refactored code!
+Talk about fast.